QuentinRa/blog.quentinra.dev/special/it/index.md

   tests of the interface
-* And note some missing types like if a are using an array of 4 cases a lot of times, then maybe that's a type etc.
+* And note some missing types like if a are using an array of 4 cases a lot of times, then maybe that's a type, etc.

-You may use NCurse to make your interface, it's quite simple to use and should improve your grade
+You may use NCurse to make your interface.
+It's quite easy to use and should improve your grade

 * course [here](../../info/c#using-ncurses)
 * if a teacher is complaining (that should not be the case since Dimitri WATEL allowed it)
   * ncurses is available on the ENSIIE computers
-  * he only have to ssh and compile/run your code
+  * he only has to ssh and compile/run your code
   * or he may use docker

 You can do something like that quite easily